 Digitalization more important than ever

-Society’s ability to weather the storm will depend on a wide range of large and small initiatives, and on all of us stepping up to face the challenge in a responsible way.
+Society’s ability to weather the storm depends on a wide range of large and small initiatives, and on all of us stepping up to face the challenge in a responsible way.
 Experts on infectious diseases encourage us to flatten the curve through social distancing, while at the same time we must secure that vital functions in our society are working.
 We need to create conditions that enable a fast economic and societal recovery once we are past the peak of the pandemic.

 Connectivity and digitalization will be crucial.
-As children are sent home from school they must be able to continue their education by using digital solutions.
-As office employees are told to work from home, they must be able to log on and access their office and work tools remotely and interact with their coworkers through video conferencing and other remote-meeting solutions.
+As children are staying home from school they must be able to continue their education by using digital solutions.
+As office employees are urged to work from home, they must be able to log on and access their office and work tools remotely and interact with their coworkers through video conferencing and other remote-meeting solutions.
 And when people are confined to their home, they must be able to access digital services, entertainment and information as well as stay in touch with friends and family in a sustainable way.